Snoring: Mechanism

 Snoring has been mathematically modelled wherein the upper airway is a tube which has an elastic or collapsible section.
 As the section of the upper airway narrows, resistance to the flow of air increases.
 There is a cyclical obstruction and reopening of the airway at the partially or fully collapsed section as air flows past.
 This obstruction and reopening occurs at approximately 50 times per second, which causes vibration and noise.
 The airflow becomes unstable and turbulent.

 The structures that obstruct the airway and vibrate are various soft tissue structures at different levels along the upper respiratory tract or aerodigestive tract.
 These are the uvula, soft palate, faucial pillars (palatoglossal arch, palatopharyngeal arch), palatine tonsils, adenoid tonsil, walls of the pharynx, epiglottis, or lower structures.
 These structures may relax during sleep and move position, especially under the influence of gravity.
 This results in partial obstruction (narrowing) or complete obstruction of the airway.
 Partial obstruction of the airway is more associated with primary snoring, whereas complete obstruction is more a feature of obstructive sleep apnea.
 The following structures were found to vibrate during snoring: soft palate in 100% of cases, pharynx (53.8%), lateral pharyngeal wall (42.3%), epiglottis (42.3%), and tongue base (26.9%).
 In primary snoring there may be vibration of the soft palate alone, termed "palatal fluttering".
 In mild to moderate obstructive sleep apnea, there may be vibration of the palate and lateral pharyngeal wall.
 In severe obstructive sleep apnea, there may be vibration of the tongue base and epiglottis in addition to the above structures.

 The snoring sound mainly occurs during inhalation (breathing in), but it may occur during exhalation (breathing out).
 Snorers have more negative pressure in their airway, increased inspiratory time, and limitation of respiratory flow.
 On polysomnography, snoring is usually louder during slow-wave sleep (stage 3 non-rapid eye movement sleep) or rapid eye movement sleep.
 Snoring in obstructive sleep apnea usually occurs when airflow turbulence is maximum, which is during hyperpnea episodes at the end of apnea events (breathing cessation).

 Causes

-Snoring is often considered according to the location (level) of structure that is causing the obstruction and vibration.
+Snoring (stertor) is often considered according to the location (level) of structure that is causing the obstruction and vibration.
 However, the sites causing the snoring vary from one person to the next, and the same individual may have multiple different sites which are contributing to the problem.
-Snoring (or stertor) is usually caused by partial obstruction of the upper airways, at the level of the nasopharynx or oropharynx.
+Snoring is usually caused by partial obstruction of the upper airways, at the level of the nasopharynx or oropharynx.